MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 ### Secure access to your account

-Azure Active Directory (Azure AD) provides the capability for administrators to control access to Azure resources and applications such as VSTS.
+Azure Active Directory (Azure AD) provides the capability for administrators to control access to Azure resources and applications such as Azure DevOps Services.
 With conditional access control in place, Azure AD checks for the specific conditions you set for a user to access an application.
 After access requirements are met, the user is authenticated and can access the application.
 Visit the [Microsoft Azure documentation site](/azure/active-directory/active-directory-conditional-access)